puppetlabs/puppet-specifications/language/func-api.md

 The `closure_scope` is the outer scope of the function, typically this is the top/global scope.
-The loader is the loader that loads the function - it is needed since the function may need access to other loaded/loadable entities that are visible to it.
+The loader is the loader that loads the function - it is needed since the function may need access to other loaded/loadable entities that are visible to it and the loader given to it provides this interface.

 Experimental / Internal Features
 ---